iAM-AMR/iAM.AMR.DOC/source/data_extraction/CEDAR.rst

 .. figure:: /assets/figures/cedar_unlink_error.png
    :align: center
+   :alt: Image of example error message if you forget to re-link the front-end and back-end of the database.

    An example of the error message recieved when opening a database object from an unlinked front-end.